 Some of the formats for delivering sales training include:

 - Courses: In-person or online courses are a great way to give your team the knowledge they need on a schedule that works for them and the company.
-Check out our free resource section where we offer email courses, books, checklists and more inside sales training materials for your team.
+There are plenty of online course platforms available that fit every budget and use case.
+You can also check out our free resource section where we offer email courses, books, checklists and more inside sales training materials for your team.

 - Workshops: Workshops give your team a break in their day to build up the skills they need to close more deals—though you want to make sure you book an instructor who provides value to you and your team.